 - *Copy of academic transcript and diploma (in original language and English translation)

 - *Copy of valid identity document (KTP or passport)

 - *Curriculum vitae

-The deadline for submission of application materials is April 15.
+The deadline for the online submission of application materials for the program is April 15.

-*The exact deadlines every year may be subject to change and if the application deadline falls on a weekend or public holiday, it is automatically extended to the next business day.
+*The exact deadlines every year may be subject to change.
+If the application deadline falls on a weekend or public holiday, it is automatically extended to the next business day.
 Only short-listed applicants will be notified and interviewed.

 How to Apply

-Specific questions regarding the application process may be addressed via email to the following address: firstname.lastname@example.org
+Applicants may address specific questions regarding the application process via email to the following address: email@example.com